JamesLavin/recursive_selective_match/README.md

 I also hope to allow you to use your expected data structures as a template for generating concrete data structures for testing purposes.

 I want to add an option to require that list elements be in the order specified in the expected list.
 (By default, the order of list items is ignored.)

-I also want to provide an option to indicate that an expected list constitutes the _full_ list to match, not just a subset of the actual list, so that if any additional list items are present in the actual list, the match would fail.